PullRequestTimeout/gooey-startpage/README.md

     -   ~Hide widget functionality~
     -   ~Add and remove quick links items with name and url~.
     -   ~Add SVG input field~
-    -   Add remove link function to trash can icon as well, it's currently not functional despite having a click animation.
+    -   Add remove link function to trash can icon as well, it's currently not functional despite having a click animation somehow.
+-   Seperate animation JS and DOM JS into different files to take a more module-based approach.
+Things are getting a little cluttered.
 -   Empty field check for new link input.
+    -	Build a custom modal for more elegant solution than using alert().
 -   Remove items from tabindex until they'r visible, and make sure tabindex functions correctly.
 -   Create extension icons and add to /icons directory
 -   Learn how to version after release.